The Real You Only Shows Up When It’s Ugly.

 What you run toward, what you run from.

-Whether your values are real or just wallpaper.
+Whether your values are unshakable or just wallpaper you slapped up to look good.

 Do you fight or freeze?